alexzwanenburg/familiar/cran-comments.md

 0 errors | 0 warnings | 3 notes

 * checking package dependencies ...
 NOTE
-Packages suggested but not available for checking: 'fastglm', 'qvalue'
+Packages suggested but not available for checking: 'fastglm'

 **Maintainer**: The package uses stats::glm as a fallback if fastglm is not available.

 * checking installed package size ...
-NOTE installed size is  5.7Mb sub-directories of 1Mb or more:
+NOTE installed size is  5.8Mb sub-directories of 1Mb or more:
     R      3.4Mb
     doc    1.0Mb